There is a deep hunger from artists, critics and audiences to continue discussions within their communities.

 What is “choreographic culture”?

-Choreographic Culture is a versatile, expansive field that can include dance studies, art history, philosophy, anthropology, political science, gender studies, cultural studies, performance studies, neurology . . . to focus on aspects of culture that rely on kinetic organization.
+Choreographic Culture is a versatile, expansive field that can include performance, dance studies, urban planning, art history, philosophy, architecture, anthropology, political science, gender studies, cultural studies, neurology . . . to focus on aspects of culture that rely on kinetic organization.

 We choreograph our lives through the city, but the city also choreographs us.

-Read the Q + A with Tonya Lockyer, Velocity’s Artistic Director, about STANCE: a journal of choreographic culture here.
+Read the Q + A with Tonya Lockyer, Velocity’s Artistic and Executive Director, about STANCE: a journal of choreographic culture here.

 © 2012 Tonya Lockyer